The whole department is situated in the Owheo Building.

-Here are a couple of introductory tidbits, mainly designed to head off a few simple mistakes and give some words of caution.
+If you are new to Linux we have provided a couple of introductory tidbits, mainly designed to head off a few simple mistakes and give some words of caution.

 Your user account

-To have continued use of a user account on our departmental machines, you must abide by our departmental rules and regulations, as well as the official Otago University computer usage policies.
-(Use of the account you have been given implies an acceptance of / agreement with these regulations/policies - even if you have not read them!)
+To have continued use of a user account on our departmental machines, you must abide by our departmental rules and regulations, as well as the official University of Otago computer usage policies.
+(Use of the account you have been given implies an acceptance of/agreement with these regulations/policies – even if you have not read them!)

 The webpage we have provided to allow you to change your password will screen your choice of password.